mollybaker/IPRules-Generator/README.md

 # Installation
 Requires scons.
 Available for download at: http://scons.org/pages/download.html

-Otherwise, the program is very simple and can be built with a c++ compiler.
+Otherwise, the program is concise and can be built with a c++ compiler.

 Linux, OS X, Windows: